Oil majors face backlash as era of big profits returns

-PARIS: Soaring energy prices have brought massive profits to oil majors -- along with fierce criticism from environmentalists and politicians at a time when consumers are left with rising bills.
+Soaring energy prices have brought massive profits to oil majors — along with fierce criticism from environmentalists and politicians at a time when consumers are left with rising bills.

 US firm ExxonMobil, France’s TotalEnergies, and UK giants Shell and BP announced in the past week 2021 profits totalling a whopping $66.7 billion.